Charo’s Son Shel Rasten Shows Support For Famous Mom On ‘Dancing With The Stars’

 “We don’t have any cucarachas in my house because when I dance flamenco they all disappear, they go to the neighbor, they go to Tom Cruise,” Charo said.

-Despite being one of the oldest contestants competing on this season of Dancing With the Stars (Charo’s actual age remains a mystery), Charo seems up to the task.
+Despite being one of the oldest contestants competing on this season of Dancing with the Stars (Charo’s actual age remains a mystery), Charo seems up to the task.
 A seasoned performer since the 1960s, Charo told E!
 News she thrives on the live studio audience.

 “I love audiences,” Charo told E!
 “They are my oxygen.
 I only breathe with audience.
 When I’m alone, I am normally a miserable you-know-what.”